davgeo/kodicontroller/README.rst

 which must be provided to those functions and exactly what the subsequent processing of the response is please refer to the source code directly.

-.. warning:: This is a work in progress and not all Kodi JSON methods are implemented.
+*Note: This is a work in progress and not all Kodi JSON methods are implemented.*

 Example
 -------